We've all heard stories of 'disruptive growth hackers' transforming tiny SaaS start-ups into multi-billion dollar businesses.

 Education plays a big part in achieving that.
 By providing your users with the knowledge and expertise they need to improve their day-to-day life, through recommended blog posts, books or useful email tips, you position your business as a helpful ally, and help them to get more from your product.

-Many SaaS startups make mistakes when it comes to their growth software stack: plowing endless resources into bolting together various sales/marketing/customer service tools which more often than not just create a reporting mess.
+Many SaaS startups make mistakes when it comes to their marketing software: plowing endless resources into bolting together various tools which more often than not just create a reporting mess.

 In the end you should be focusing your efforts on building, iterating and acquiring customers for your SaaS -- not customising Wordpress plugins or trying to integrate some CRM with all your marketing tools.